FjoGeo/py_portscanner/README.md

-# py_portscanner
+# Python Port Scanner

-A Python Port Scanner using only the standard library
+A Python Port Scanner using only the standard library.
+Current project is in development and is not yet complete.

 <!-- TODO: -->

+## To Do

 1. Service Detection (Banner Grabbing)
 2. Port State Classification (Open, Closed, Filtered)